Phoenix Editions: Business Enterprise Elite

 ►Can I create a service account for Druva for app-aware processing of Microsoft SQL Server inside the VM's?

 - Yes.
 We have also released a credential store along with app-aware processing.
 See the documentation on how to configure VMware virtual machines for backup and the credential store documentation that provides information on how to use it.
-Administrators can now create a service account and provide those details in the credential store in Phoenix.
+Administrators can now create a service account and provide those details in the credential store in Druva Phoenix.
 Administrators can use these credentials and assign them to virtual machines.
 Druva Phoenix will use these credentials and discover the applications running inside the VMs (Microsoft SQL Server for now).

 ►Can I recover my Microsoft SQL Server databases to a point in time copy using app-aware processing?

 - Yes.
 Administrators can define the frequency of the backup of the transaction logs while enabling the app-aware processing feature.
-The Transaction logs are backed up to a temporary location in the guest OS inside the VM and then uploaded to the Phoenix Cloud via the Phoenix Backup Proxy.
+The Transaction logs are backed up to a temporary location in the guest OS inside the VM and then uploaded to the Druva Cloud via the Druva Phoenix Backup Proxy.
 Druva Phoenix will start streaming the transaction logs, removing the need to copy it to a temporary location in the upcoming releases.
 This will remove the need for any temporary space provisioning requirements.
 Administrators can then choose to restore the databases to a point in time copy.

 ►Does Druva Phoenix install anything on the SQL VM?